Class 6 Math Solutions WBBSE Chapter 14 Concept Of Line Segment Ray And Point

 ⇒ Through the point D, we can draw 1 straight line

 Question 3.
-Let’s draw 5 points which are collinear.
+Let’s draw 5 points that are collinear.

 Solution: